 Culver Cadet

-The Culver Cadet is an American two-seat light monoplane aircraft.
+The Culver Cadet is an American two-seat light monoplane aircraft, which was also used as a radio-controlled drone.

 Variants